Modules

 You will have 60 days of access to the course from the date of purchase.
 This allows you ample time to complete the modules and review the material at your own pace.

-• Can I earn Continuing Education Credits (CEUs)?
+• Can I earn Continuing Education Credits (CE/CEUs)?

-Yes, if you require CEUs for your certification or licensure, Accessible College can provide documentation of your course completion to support your application for CEUs from your organization.
+Yes.
+Accessible College is an American Occupational Therapy Association (AOTA) Approved Provider.
+This course is .45 AOTA CEUS.
+In order to earn CEUs, learners must complete all of the modules and assessments.
+For other organizations: Check with your organization to see if they will accept outside CE/CEUs.
+Accessible College can provide documentation of your course completion to support your application for CE/CEUs from your organization.
 The course has 4.5 contact hours (videos, quizzes, and independent work).

 • Who can I contact if I have more questions?